C0dedSurvivor/TRPG/README.md

 Enter/Leave/Navigate pause menu - Escape <br />
 Zoom camera in or out in map - Control + scroll wheel <br />
 Speed up/continue text box - Enter

-## Known bugs:
-* Leaving the window then coming back to it makes some UI textures no longer display
-* Some jitter can occur when generating skill trees with horizontal scrolling
-* Skill trees with vertical scrolling are not centered correctly and that can lead to some skills being partially or entirely off screen
-* Visual indicators for attack range don't always work around walls